 The global electric vehicle market is consolidated with high competition owing to presence of large number of market players.
 The existing players are significantly focused towards innovation and development of new models and technology to overcome the drawbacks and strengthening their roots in the global market.
 Some of the market players are also investing in EV startups to boost their regional presence.
 In December 2019, an electric vehicle startup, Rivian, raised USD 1.3 billion fund from Amazon.com Inc. and U.S. based automaker Ford Motor Co.

 Furthermore, rising initiatives from governments of several regions towards environmental depletion from CO2 emission has forced the automakers to switch towards battery-powered or electric vehicles.
 Merger, acquisition, partnership, and joint venture are the strategies adopted by the companies to retain their market position.
 For instance, in March 2019, Alternet Systems, Inc. announced its merger and acquisition pipeline for the expansion of electric vehicle technology innovation and its production capacity.
 Some of the prominent players in the electric vehicle market include:

 Segments Covered in the Report

-This research report estimates revenue growth at global, regional, and country levels and offers an analysis of present industry trends in every sub-segment from 2016 to 2027.
+This research report estimates revenue growth at global, regional, and country levels and offers an analysis of present industry trends in every sub-segment from 2017 to 2030.
 This research study analyzes market thoroughly by classifying electric vehicle market report on the basis of different parameters including product and region as follows:

-No cookie-cutter, only authentic analysis – take the 1st step to become an Precedence client
+No cookie-cutter, only authentic analysis – take the 1st step to become an Precedence Research client